Program, Speakers and Abstract Submissions

 Workshop Chair:

-Linda Lau, The University of Queensland
+Linda Lua, The University of Queensland

 Leadership is about influencing others, mobilizing people, and leveraging resources to